Cloudflare Pages vs. Simply CDN

 |Proxy URLs||Proxy URLs to send data from your static site to WordPress.|

-Cloudflare Pages offers unlimited storage, but you are only allowed to storage 20.000 files and you are not allowed to upload files > 25 MB.
+Cloudflare Pages offers unlimited storage, but you are only allowed to store 20.000 files, and you are not allowed to upload files > 25 MB.

-Cloudflare Pages offers unlimited bandwith for your project.
+Cloudflare Pages offers unlimited bandwidth for your project.
 That’s really good!
-The bandwidth is used to deliver the cached files to you visitors.
+The bandwidth is used to deliver the cached files to your visitors.

 Builds are the number of updates you can trigger within a given timeframe.
 Most static hosting providers use this to limit the number of updates you can push to your static website.

-This isn’t a problem if you never update your static website that often, but for a frequently visited blog for example this can be problem.
+This isn’t a problem if you never update your static website that often, but for a frequently visited blog, for example, this can be a problem.

-Cloudflare Pages does not offer any kind of forms integration.
+Cloudflare Pages does not offer any forms integration.
 Because of this, you will need an external tool to handle that.
 I wrote an article about a couple of providers here.

-Due to the attached pricing tag and the requirement to rebuild all of your forms with that the new tool, we decided to integrate that directly in Simply CDN.
-Add an e-mail address and keep using your WordPress plugin to handle form submissions.
+Due to the attached pricing tag and the requirement to rebuild all of your forms with that the new tool, we decided to integrate that directly into Simply CDN.
+Add an e-mail address and use your WordPress plugin to create forms.

 Cloudflare Pages does offer custom header tags to control caching.
-However, you have to set it up yourself, while it’s already pre-configured in Simply CDN.
+However, you must set it up yourself while it’s already pre-configured in Simply CDN.

-As most static hosting providers, Cloudflare Pages requires to update your website from a GitHub repository.
-This comes with it’s own limitations, for example you can only push 20.000 files per day and no files over 1 MB.
+Like most static hosting providers, Cloudflare Pages requires you to update your website from a GitHub repository.
+This comes with its own limitations.
+For example, you can only push 20.000 files per day and no files over 1 MB.
 These limits do not exist in SimplyCDN.

-Cloudflare Pages does not allow to proxy URLs.
-Simply CDN has a built-in solution to send requests send to your static website to your dynamic WordPress website.
+Cloudflare Pages does not allow proxy URLs.
+Simply CDN has a built-in solution to send requests send from your static website to your dynamic WordPress website.

 Cloudflare Pages does not offer dedicated support.
 You can use the community forum, but that’s it.
-Simply CDN offers fast and reliable e-mail support dedicated to your use case and project.
+Simply CDN offers fast and reliable e-mail support for your use case and project.